woodard/libabigail/doc/manuals/kmidiff.rst

 reachable from their signatures are going to be compared by ``kmidiff`` recursively.

-Note that kmidiff compares the interfaces exported by the ``vmlinux`` binary and by the all of the compiled modules.
+Note that by default kmidiff analyzes the types reachable from the interfaces associated with `ELF`_ symbols that are defined and exported by the `Linux Kernel`_ as being the union of the ``vmlinux`` binary and all its compiled modules.
+It then compares those interfaces (along with their types).

 Options
 =======